ArmandPhilippot/latest-updated-posts-widget/README.md

 ![License](https://img.shields.io/github/license/ArmandPhilippot/latest-updated-posts-widget?color=blue&colorA=4c4f56&label=License&style=flat-square) ![Version](https://img.shields.io/github/package-json/v/ArmandPhilippot/latest-updated-posts-widget?color=blue&colorA=4c4f56&label=Version&style=flat-square)

-A WordPress Widget to display a list of latest updated posts.
+A WordPress Widget to display a list of the latest updated posts.

 ## Presentation

 This widget can be place in your sidebar to display the latest updated posts.
-Unlike the native "Recent Posts" widget that displays the recently published posts, this one lists the posts that have been recently modified.
+Unlike the native "*Recent Posts*" widget that displays the recently published posts, this one lists the posts that have been recently modified.

+The widget allows you to choose:
+* between the default post types and your custom post types
+* which data to display (dates, excerpt...)

+If you have sticky posts, you may want checked "*Ignore sticky post*" to prevent them to appear at the top of the list.

+**By choice:** if a post is modified on the same day as its publication, it will not be displayed.

 ## Installation

 ### Composer installation

-You can use composer to install this plugin as a dependency:
+You can use Composer to install this plugin as a dependency if you use custom installers:

 ```
 {